BACHELOR OF RADIATION THERAPY TECHNOLOGY (B.RTT)

 Approved by Atomic Energy Regulatory Board (AERB).

-The Bachelor of Radiation Therapy Technology (BRTT) programme is designed to develop a skilled workforce of radiation therapy technologists capable of supporting oncologists in delivering safe, precise, and effective cancer treatment.
+The Bachelor of Radiation Therapy Technology (B.RTT) programme is designed to develop a skilled workforce of radiation therapy technologists capable of supporting oncologists in delivering safe, precise, and effective cancer treatment.
 With the rising global burden of cancer, there is an increasing demand for well-trained professionals who can contribute to advanced radiotherapy practices.
 This programme focuses on building strong foundational knowledge in radiation physics, oncology, and radiotherapy techniques, along with intensive clinical exposure to ensure competency in real-world healthcare settings.

 The curriculum follows a competency-based approach aligned with the National Commission for Allied and Healthcare Professions and integrates theoretical learning with hands-on training.
 Students gain practical expertise in modern radiotherapy techniques such as Three-Dimensional Conformal Radiation Therapy (3D-CRT), Image-Guided Radiation Therapy (IGRT), Intensity-Modulated Radiation Therapy (IMRT), Stereotactic Radiosurgery (SRS), Stereotactic Body Radiation Therapy (SBRT), and Total Body Irradiation (TBI).
 Training also includes Digitally Reconstructed Radiography (DRR) matching, dosimetry calculations, application of couch shifts, and the use of beam-modifying devices, ensuring precision in treatment delivery.